specs-feup/clava-benchmarks/NAS/README.md

 const outputs = {};

 for(const nasInstance of nasSet) {
-  // Print name of the benchmark instance.
-  // At this point, the current AST corresponds to this instance
-	println("Name: " + nasInstance.getName());

   // Instrument code so that it measures execution time around the kernel new Timer().time(nasInstance.getKernel(), "Execution time: ");